Author Lesley Brill, “John Huston’s Filmmaking”

 Movie Diva looks at Key Largo in the context of not only the film, but Hollywood at the time and the careers of all of the film’s major players, including Huston, Bogart and Bacall.
 Worth a read.

 “4’33 The Movie” is a 2012 edit of Key Largo set to ‘music’ by John Cage.
 This experiment by Cage looks at creating music with the atmosphere, wherever and whatever that may be.
-Key Largo is a sophisticated mix of sound and action, and when the dialogue is removed, as it is here, it takes on a sinister quality:
+Key Largo is a sophisticated mix of sound and action, and when the dialogue is removed, as it is here, it takes on a sinister quality.
+Check it out on Vimeo.

-If you want to follow us on Letterboxd as well, we’re always logging and rating films we’ve been watching and occasionally Luke will do some pretty in-depth reviews, too.
+If you want to follow us on Letterboxd, we’re always logging and rating films we’ve been watching and occasionally Luke will do some pretty in-depth reviews, too.

 Thanks for listening to the first season of Celluloid Junkies.
 We’ll see you next season with a debut episode discussing Dario Argento’s Italian giallo horror masterpiece “Suspiria”.